 Try to fall-proof your parents’ home as much as you can.
 If they need to adjust their bathtub or shower, or the layout of the furniture, help them do that and get rid of any carpets or clutter that might trip them up.

-You should also equip them with a walking cane that will help support them while walking around, especially when they are going out of the house.
+You should also equip them with an assistive device that can support them while walking around, especially when they are going out of the house.
+We work with our patients to adjust their assistive devices to reduce the risk of falls and make sure they’re getting the most benefit from the device that they’ve chosen.
 Also, try to help them understand that all these precautions are there to help them, not make them feel less like themselves.

 The most important thing you need to keep in mind is that the more you communicate with your parents about their physical therapy, the better you will be able to help them.
 Talk to them often, and be there when you can – they will appreciate it, even when they don’t say it outright.